- Default pick: FTMO (11 years operating, refundable challenge fee). Small-ticket pick: The5%ers High Stakes from $19 (see the trust note below)

 3. Picking an untrustworthy firm

-Passing means nothing if the payout (your withdrawal of profit shares) never arrives.
+Passing means nothing if the payout never arrives.
 The 2023 MyForexFunds shutdown by Canadian regulators is the cautionary tale here.
 Our full framework is in How to choose a prop firm — 5 trust criteria.

 The five picks in detail